 We don’t just make any old random noise when we talk; we’re thinking about our words, and that makes us able to speak fluently.

 Meta’s new AI can scan a person’s brainwaves to “hear” what someone else is saying to them.
 In other words, it can tell which words you hear by reading your brainwaves.
-This is not the first time this concept has gotten spotlight.
-In 2019, American scientists had developed an artificial intelligence that could accurately read brain signals and translate them into speech.
+This is not the first time this concept has gotten the spotlight.
+In 2019, American scientists developed artificial intelligence that could accurately read brain signals and translate them into speech.

 Talking about the Meta’s recent AI, it can decode speech from noninvasive recordings of brain activity.
 Neuroscientists have always dreamt of decoding speech from someone’s brain for a long time, but invasive methods were needed to achieve this.

 The specialty of the new technique, according to the researchers, is that it is non-invasive, which means that researchers do not have to implant… electrodes, in anyone’s brain.

 Noninvasive techniques such as electroencephalograms, EEG, and magnetoencephalography, MEG, can scan the brain from the outside and watch activity without any surgery, but the problem is that they are too noisy.

 In order to address this problem, researchers turned to machine learning algorithms to help “clean up” the noise.
 They used the model wave2vec 2.0.

 Brain-wave-reading AIs seem to be an exciting new technology that can be used to help people with speech problems, like people who can’t speak, and those who have had strokes or other issues that cause speech difficulties.